Article

 An RSSL consumer (client-server) diagram

-For the connection and component topology that is used in this article, the consumer application connects to Refinitiv Real-Time Advanced Distribution Server via the Internet.
+For the connection and component topology that is used in this article, the consumer application connects to Real-Time Advanced Distribution Server via the Internet.
 The SSL accelerator is a server-side device located at the same Real-Time Advanced Distribution Server machine that helps to perform key and certificate exchange for HTTPS connection establishment.

 Referring to the diagram above, if the EMA Java consumer tries to connect to the server without performing TLS handshake (RSSL_SOCKET or RSSL_HTTP), there will be no response from the server side (or encountering unexpected error) because it cannot understand a bare message, and expects a cipher message to be decrypted.